alex3493/symfony-api/Readme.md

 You can use Swagger UI at http://localhost:8888 for testing selected API endpoints.
 Most endpoints require authorization, so you will have to run registration / login first and then copy token from response to authorize subsequent requests.

+You can also test some API features using a compatible ReactJS [frontend](https://github.com/alex3493/symfony-react-ui) project.
+It is preconfigured to use default http://localhost as API URL.

+For testing *password reset* flow in frontend you have to configure frontend URL to get correct password reset link by email.
+See `.env`: `FRONTEND_URL=http://localhost:8080`

+This is a default value that will work if you run the frontend application in Docker.
+However, if you compile UI locally with npm this value will most likely be `FRONTEND_URL=http://localhost:3001`.

+See frontend readme for details.

+Use Mailer container UI http://localhost:8025 to read password reset emails.

 ## What's next